Throwing a party? Here are ideas for finger foods for a party that are fresh, easy to make, and 100% crowd pleasers.

 Want to throw a party but not sure where to start?
 These finger food ideas for parties are perfect for entertaining!
 Here, Alex and I have put together a list of recipes that always go over well when we’re cooking for friends and family.
 Our best feedback is gathered when we use these recipes in action.
 And these finger food ideas have all been favorites with the crowd!

-Most of the ideas below have some element of being healthy, thought not all do!
+Most of the party food ideas below have some element of being healthy, thought not all do!
 Our philosophy on healthy is making recipes with whole foods, focusing on vegetables and healthy fats.
 But there are a few below that are less on the healthy and more on the crowd pleaser (hello, cheese dip!).

 This spinach artichoke dip takes this classic to a new level!
 The tangy, creamy dip is such a crowd pleaser that it might interfere with the conversation when you serve it (sorry!).
 When we serve it, everyone parks themselves around the bowl!
 This version is baked in the oven and served warm.
 It's made with Greek yogurt and less mayo and cheese than the typical dip, giving it a healthy-ish spin.
 Serve with pita chips, crostini, or crackers to make it a finger food.

 This peanut butter dip is just 4 ingredients and somehow tastes like frosting.
 Greek yogurt, peanut butter, maple syrup and vanilla combine into the best dip for sliced green apples.
 Or dip any fruit you like--or pretzels, if you like the sweet and salty thing.
 (Don't want peanut butter?
 Try our Cinnamon Fruit Dip instead.)